CodePark-CA/home-assistant-unity-dp-ups-client/README.md

 ## Configuration

+**Note:** It is recommended to use a dedicated user account for Home Assistant as sometimes the account gets locked out for a period of time.

 1. Go to **Settings** → **Devices & Services**
 2. Click **Add Integration**
 3. Search for "Unity DP UPS"